 Option Exercises and Stock Vested

-The following table summarizes the stock options exercised and restricted stock units that vested during the year ended December 31, 2021, and the value realized upon exercise or vesting by our NEOs.
+The following table summarizes the restricted stock units that vested during the year ended December 31, 2022, and the value realized upon vesting by our NEOs.
+Our NEOs did not exercise any stock options during 2022.